lfd/PaStA/icse-artifact/INSTALL.md

 $ ./build-icse.sh
 ```

-3. Run the container, and attach to it
+3. Start the container, and attach to it

 ```
-$ docker run pasta:icse-artifact
+$ docker run -ti pasta:icse-artifact
 ```

 4. Run the analysis